-- Data Units Select one or more data units: - Most Used Frequently-used data units. - System Load The load reported by the Linux kernel. - Free RAM The available RAM.
-The swap memory is not counted. - Database/Graphs/SSD/Flow Collector/Packet Dumps Disk Free space How much disk space is available for each file-system path. - Uptime The uptime of the operating system. - CPU% system/userspace/niced/idle The percentages of CPU resources used by the system, userspace processes, processes running with increased (nice) priority, and idle loop. - Number of processes The total number of processes that are running. - Hardware/Software CPU Interrupts The number of CPU interrupts made by hardware and software events. - Context Switches Indicates how much time the system spends on multi-tasking. - Running Components The number of Sensor or Filter processes. - Clock Delta The difference of time between the server and the Console, in seconds.
+- Data Units Select one or more data units: - Most Used Frequently-used data units. - System Load Load reported by the Linux kernel. - Free RAM Available RAM.
+The swap memory is not counted. - Database/Graphs/SSD/Flow Collector/Packet Dumps Disk Free space How much disk space is available for each file-system path. - Uptime Uptime of the operating system. - CPU% system/userspace/niced/idle Percentages of CPU resources used by the system, userspace processes, processes running with increased (nice) priority, and idle loop. - Number of processes Total number of processes that are running. - Hardware/Software CPU Interrupts Number of CPU interrupts made by hardware and software events. - Context Switches Indicates how much time the system spends on multi-tasking. - Running Components Number of Sensors and Filter instances. - Clock Delta Difference of time between the selected server and the Console server, in seconds.
 If the value is not zero run ntpd to keep the clock synchronized on all servers.